alanoconner/TronGame/README.md

 # Tron Game (Python)

 A two-player light cycle battle inspired by *Tron: Legacy*.
-The project demonstrates a clean architecture approach with clear separation between the domain model, application services, infrastructure adapters, and presentation logic.
-It is designed to be interview-ready with comprehensive documentation and type-safe Python code.
+The project demonstrates clear separation between the domain model, application services, infrastructure adapters, and presentation logic.
 ## Features

-- 🕹️ Local multiplayer action for two players using keyboard controls.
+- Local multiplayer action for two players using keyboard controls.
-- 🧱 Deterministic collision handling using a domain-first approach instead of pixel sampling.
+- Deterministic collision handling using a domain-first approach instead of pixel sampling.
-- 🧩 Clean architecture and SOLID principles applied across the codebase.
+- Clean architecture and SOLID principles applied across the codebase.
-- 🧪 Fully type annotated code with docstrings to aid readability.
+- Fully type annotated code with docstrings to aid readability.

 ## Project Structure